Understanding the Four Stages of Sleep

 The REM phase

 The second of the two major phases of sleep is called REM (rapid eye movement).
-The brain is quite active during this stage but all the motor neurons block simultaneously so that you cannot move while you’re in this stage.

 This phase is also known as “paradoxical sleep,” and this is due to the contrast between the total relaxation of the muscles, characteristic of rest, and brain activity, characteristic of the waking state.